animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Radical idea, but that's the direction.
 Humans need each other.
 Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, or drugs.

-Perhaps my alternative would've served better, and not required further oppressions put on her.
+Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a human struggle that all of us share.

 #### The artificial and synthetic